AnalystAyush11/Titanic-Survival-Predictor/README.md

 # Titanic-Survival-Predictor
-In this project I analyzed and predicted whether a person, who had boarded the Titanic has a chance of survival or not, using Data Analatics Techniques.
+In this project I analyzed and predicted whether a person, who had boarded the Titanic has a chance of survival or not, using Data  Analytics Techniques.

 Description:
 The sinking of the Titanic is one of the most infamous shipwrecks in history.